Size Matters? Only to An Insecure Society

 We’ve seen the articles.
 Oh yes… the ones about small penis shame.
 And weirdly, also the ones about small penis adoration.
 (Yes, really.
 Internet, you are exhausting.)

-Both are still trapped in the same ridiculous idea that penis size somehow defines your worth.
+But here’s the problem… both are still trapped in the same ridiculous idea that penis size somehow defines your worth.

 We call bullshit.